 The joined up Project is an exciting First World War commemorative project across the Dover District.
-12 organisations are participating in this two-year project which ends in April 2016.
+12 organisations and 14 artists participated in this two-year project which ended in May 2016.

-The project has many aspects and in many respects is unique in the way it is bringing together museums, heritage and the arts; joining up contemporary artists with WWI history.
+The project had many aspects and in many respects was unique in the way it brought together museums, heritage and the arts; joining up contemporary artists with WWI history.

-- An artist is allocated to each organisation where they will research connections to World War I inspired by the WWI artefacts they find at each venue.
+- An artist was allocated to each organisation where they researched connections to World War I inspired by the WWI artefacts they found at each venue.

-- Informed by their research the artist will create an artwork that can be used with visitors by volunteers to help interpret the collections in a new and interesting way.
+- Informed by their research the artist created an artwork that can be used with visitors by volunteers to help interpret the collections in a new and interesting way.
 Read about how the artists are getting on by clicking on the relevant venue name.

-- Drawing and stitching (bunting- making) workshops in your venue inspired by the World War I artefacts in the venues and led by skilled artists.
-The workshops are free and open to museum volunteers and other members of the public.
-An online booking system will be put in place for each workshop.
-Contact us for more details: firstname.lastname@example.org
+- Drawing and stitching (bunting- making) workshops in each venue inspired by the World War I artefacts in the venues and led by skilled artists.
+The workshops were free and open to museum volunteers and other members of the public.
+An online booking system was put in place for each workshop.

 To find out more about each project partner and to follow the Artists’ projects please click on the name of the Museum or Heritage site.